 Virginia Passalacqua is a Postdoctoral Fellow at the University of Turin and at Collegio Carlo Alberto.
 She holds a PhD in law from the EUI, where she worked under the supervision of Professor Bruno de Witte on a dissertation on legal mobilization in support of migrants before the CJEU.
 More generally, she is interested in understanding how social processes shape the law and vice versa, with a particular focus on the role of civil society and minorities.
 Virginia received her LL.M. from the University of Bologna and from the EUI.
 She was a visiting PhD researcher at the London School of Economics (2016) and at the Oxford’s Refugee Studies Centre (2018).

 Raphaële Xenidis is a lecturer in EU law at the University of Edinburgh Law School and will be a Marie Curie Fellow at the University of Copenhagen Law School from September 2020 onwards, where she will conduct research on algorithmic discrimination, and a lecturer in EU law at the University of Edinburgh, School of Law.
-Previously, Raphaële was a researcher in equality law at Utrecht University Law School, where she also works for the European Network of legal experts in gender equality and non-discrimination law, which provides expert analysis on the implementation of EU gender equality law across member states to the European Commission.
+Previously, Raphaële was a researcher in equality law at Utrecht University Law School, where she also worked for the European Network of legal experts in gender equality and non-discrimination law, which provides expert analysis on the implementation of EU gender equality law across member states to the European Commission.
 Raphaële is completing her Ph.D. in law at the European University Institute, focusing on the diffusion, mobilization and operationalization of the concept of intersectionality in the context of European equality law.
 Her broader research interests lie in anti-discrimination law, feminist and critical legal studies, legal mobilization/law and society and the intersection of equality law and new technologies/artificial intelligence.